wix-incubator/wix-rest-docs/all/guides/wix-groups/docs/Introduction.md

 - **Group Role**: Defines permissions.
 See [Roles](https://dev.wix.com/docs/rest/crm/community/groups/introduction#roles) for more details.
 - **Join Group Request**: Request submitted by a site member to join a **private** group.
 Approved or rejected by a group admin.
-- **Group Request**: When the site owners have not given site members permission to create groups, they can submit a **Group Request** to do so.
+- **Group Request**: When the Wix users have not given site members permission to create groups, they can submit a **Group Request** to do so.
 Approved or rejected by a group admin.
 - **Membership Question**: Question asked to members when joining a group.
-Site owners can set whether it is required to answer the question in the dashboard.
+Wix users can set whether it is required to answer the question in the dashboard.
 - **Group Rule**: Guidelines ensuring that members post responsibly and respectfully.
-Site owners can set up **Group Rules** in the dashboard.
+Wix users can set up **Group Rules** in the dashboard.
 - **Group Settings**: Group specific settings.
 Including, whether members can see the full member list or invite new members.
-Available to the site owners under `Admin Tools` in the dashboard.
+Available to Wix users under `Admin Tools` in the dashboard.

 ## Roles